 Utah moved up on my list of places to visit after one of my friends went for a week and said it was incredible – and it rocketed to the top when another friend moved out there with her boyfriend and asked if I would be coming to visit.
 You don’t have to ask me twice!
 I knew I had to see all 5 National Parks, but I knew there was more off the beaten path I wanted to see too.
-2,200 miles and 12 days of adventure later I would say we made the most of our time there.
+2,200 miles and 12 days of adventure later I would say we made the most out of our time.

 Duration: 12 days – land Wednesday night, leave Monday night the following week

 - Day 0: Evening flight out of Boston (8pm), land in Salt Lake City around 11pm

 - Day 1: Bonville Salt Flats, Antelope Island, and explore Salt Lake City (night in SLC)

 - Day 2: Arches National Park (night in Moab)